 SILENCE!
-THE MUSICAL Heads to The Phoenix Theatre Tonight
+THE MUSICAL Heading to The Phoenix Theatre Next Month

-Phoenix Theatre of Indianapolis welcomes the Regional Premiere of Silence!
-The Musical opening tonight, August 13, 2015 on the Frank and Katrina Basile Stage.
+Phoenix Theatre of Indianapolis announces the Regional Premiere of Silence!
+The Musical opening August 13, 2015 on the Frank and Katrina Basile Stage.
 This production runs through September 13, 2015, with Bryan Fonseca serving as director.

 Rookie FBI agent, Clarice Starling, matches wits with the brilliant but insane cannibal, Dr. Hannibal Lecter, in order to catch the serial killer, Buffalo Bill.
 Clarice faces her own demons while racing the clock to unlock Lecter's clues before another innocent girl is killed and skinned by Buffalo Bill.
 This naughty satire of The Silence of the Lambs features a singing chorus of floppy-eared lambs narrating the action as Buffalo Bill gleefully dances a hoedown while kidnapping hapless Catherine Martin.
 Even Dr. Lecter, scary as ever, sings about the life he'd like to lead someday outside the prison walls.